 Our loans may contain contractual PIK interest provisions.
 The PIK interest, which represents contractually deferred interest added to the loan balance that is generally due at the end of the loan term, is generally recorded on the accrual basis to the extent such amounts are expected to be collected.
 We generally cease accruing PIK interest if there is insufficient value to support the accrual or if we do not expect the portfolio company to be able to pay all principal and interest due.
 Our decision to cease accruing PIK interest involves subjective judgments and determinations based on available information about a particular portfolio company, including whether the portfolio company is current with respect to its payment of principal and interest on its loans and debt securities; financial statements and financial projections for the portfolio company; our assessment of the portfolio company's business development success; information obtained by us in connection with periodic formal update interviews with the portfolio company operates.
 Based on this and other information, we determine whether to cease accruing PIK interest on a loan or debt security when it is determined that PIK interest is no longer collectible.
 Our determination to cease accruing PIK interest on a loan or debt security when it is determined that PIK interest is no longer collectible.
-Our determination to cease accruing PIK interest on a loan or debt security is generally made well before our full write-down of such loan or debt security.
+Our determination to cease accruing PIK interest on a loan or debt security when it is determined that PIK interest is no longer collectible.
+Our determination to cease accruing PIK interest on a loan or debt security accrued PIK interest, the fair value of our loans or debt security.
 In addition, if it is subsequently determined that we will not be able to collect any previously accrued PIK interest, the fair value of our loans or debt securities would be reduced by the amount of such previously accrued, but uncollectible, PIK interest.
-The accrual of PIK interest on our debt investments for purposes of computing the capital gains incentive fee payable by us to our Investment Adviser.
+The accrual of PIK interest on our debt investments for purposes of computing the capital gains incentive fee payable by